-To execute selected invocable components from one or more testsets add a commaseparated list of the IC numbers in curly braces on the end of the associated scenario all will execute only IC numbers 3,7 and 8 in the write() testset.
+To execute selected invocable components from one or more testsets add a commaseparated list of the IC numbers in curly braces on the end of the associated scenario lines.
+For example, the scenario file all will execute only IC numbers 3,7 and 8 in the write() testset.